 If you are looking to buy a new home, a HUD home is one of your options.
 But what exactly is a HUD home and how is it different from a conventional home sale?
 We will answer your questions and help you make an informed decision on whether a HUD home is the right choice for you.

 A HUD home is a real estate owned property, a form of an REO (real estate owned).
 However, it is much different than your typical REO or what a lot of buyers refer to as a foreclosure property.
 Foreclosure is a process which means that a home is in default and the bank is actually proceeding with the process with their borrower.
-If it is not cured or rectified, then ultimately, they will foreclose on the home and take ownership if the home is not sold to an investor at an auction.
+If it is not cured or rectified, then ultimately, they will foreclose on the home.
+The bank will take ownership if no investor buys the home at an auction.
 As an example, if Wells Fargo or Bank of America has the mortgage and forecloses on the property, then Wells Fargo or Bank of America will own the property.

-None of these things are difficult, they’re just different and you need to make sure that you know them going into the transaction.
-So eyes wide open, you know what to expect and if the expectations are set properly, then it should be a smooth experience for the buyer.
-If they’re not however, then of course some of these things could be quite disappointing to find these things out the last minute, so it is very important to work with an agent that understands HUD properties and can walk you through that process.
+None of these things are difficult.
+They’re just different and you need to make sure that you know them going into the transaction.
+So eyes wide open, you know what to expect and if the expectations are set properly.
+Then it should be a smooth experience for the buyer.
+If they’re not however, then some of these things could be quite disappointing to find these things out the last minute.
+It is very important to work with an agent that understands HUD properties and can walk you through that process.